splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 The following settings are required:

 * ``endpoint``.
-Port to which the exporter is going to send OTLP data, using the gRPC protocol.
+Address to which the exporter is going to send OTLP data, using the gRPC protocol.

   * No default value.
   * gRPC supports DNS as the default name-system.
 To learn more about the valid name syntax, see :new-page:`gRCP Name Resolution <https://github.com/grpc/grpc/blob/master/doc/naming.md>` in GitHub.